Preetz Priory

-Preetz Priory (Kloster Preetz) is a former German Benedictine nunnery in the town of Preetz, Schleswig-Holstein.
-It operates today as a residence for ladies.
+Preetz Priory (Kloster Preetz) is a former Benedictine nunnery in the town of Preetz, Schleswig-Holstein, Germany.
+It operates today as a collegiate residence for ladies (Stift).

 History

-The monastery was founded in 1211 by Graf Albrecht of Orlamünde, nephew of King Valdemar II of Denmark.
-He founded it following a mystical experience which he later recounted happened while he was stalking a deer.
-After following it into a glen, the deer stood still and he suddenly saw a gleaming cross appear between its antlers.
-He felt that the site was a holy place which he called the Field of Mary (Marienfelde) and, to honor the vision, founded a monastery of nuns at a location some 2 miles (4 km) away.
+The nunnery was founded in 1211 by Graf Albrecht of Orlamünde, nephew of King Valdemar II of Denmark, following a mystical experience which, according to him, happened while he was stalking a deer.
+After he had followed it into a valley, the deer stood still and he suddenly saw a gleaming cross appear between its antlers.
+He felt that the site was a holy place which he called the Field of Mary (Marienfelde) and to commemorate the vision he founded a nunnery at a location some 2 miles (4 km) away.
 A monastery on the actual site of the vision was built only in 1260.

 Suppressed in the 16th century due to the Protestant Reformation, it became an aristocratic Lutheran women's convent belonging to the Schleswig-Holstein knighthood.
 It continues in this capacity.